-- the name of the issue of the bonds; - the aggregate principal or maturity amount of the bonds; - the price of the bonds; - the minimum denomination of the bonds and any limitations on amounts that may be purchased; - the issue date of the bonds; - the stated maturity date on which Israel agrees to repay the bonds; - the rate of interest the bonds will bear, if any, and, if variable, the method by which the interest rate will be calculated; - the dates when any interest payments are scheduled to be made: - the date or dates from which interest will accrue; - limitations on transfer of the bonds, if any; - whether and in what circumstances Israel may redeem the bonds before maturity; - under which circumstances will physical certificates be issued; - the currency in which Israel may pay the bonds and any interest; and - any other terms of the bonds.
+- the name of the issue of the bonds; - the aggregate principal or maturity amount of the bonds; - the price of the bonds; - the minimum denomination of the bonds and any limitations on amounts that may be purchased; - the issue date of the bonds; - the stated maturity date on which Israel agrees to repay the bonds; - the rate of interest the bonds will accrue, if any, and, if variable, the method by which the interest rate will be calculated; - the dates when any interest payments are scheduled to be made; - the date or dates from which interest will accrue; - limitations on transfer of the bonds, if any; - whether and in what circumstances Israel may redeem the bonds before maturity; - under which circumstances will physical certificates be issued; - the currency or currencies in which the bonds are denominated, which may be U.S. dollars, another foreign currency or units of two or more currencies; - the currency or currencies in which Israel may redeem the bonds at maturity, or upon earlier repurchase or redemption, and pay any interest thereon; and - any other terms of the bonds.